| Subcribe via RSS |

 John Baillie’s prayer and perspective

-I stumbled across this prayer in Yancey’s book on prayer.
-It’s written by British author John Baillie in his Diary of Private Prayer:
+I stumbled across this prayer in Phillip Yancey’s book Prayer.
+It’s written by Scottish theologian and professor John Baillie (1886-1960) in his Diary of Private Prayer:

 Teach me, O God, so to use all the circumstances of my life today that they may bring forth in me the fruits of holiness rather than the fruits of sin.